degustujacaistota/en/docs/_posts/2021-11-15-Chez_Nicholas.md

  The first was a super surprise as we got a double portion of tartare (a la carte).
 For lovers of this dish, it's hard to find something better.
-Perfect, finely chopped beef with a sabayon of light mayo with Japanese chili powder, grapefruit, yuzu, crispy shitake mushrooms (from Mr. Grela from Lublin) with mizuna cabbage, Japanese whiskey, and red wine glaze with anise, cinnamon, and black fruit purée. _5&nbsp;[eggplants]._
+Perfect, finely chopped beef with a sabayon of light mayo with Japanese chili powder, grapefruit, yuzu, crispy shiitake mushrooms (from Mr. Grela from Lublin) with mizuna cabbage, Japanese whiskey, and red wine glaze with anise, cinnamon, and black fruit purée. _5&nbsp;[eggplants]._
 <center><div style="width:60%">
 <img src="{{site.img_url}}/assets/img/posts/Ni_big_tartare.jpg" alt="A huge portion of finely chopped beef tartare,